PrenSJ2/DinoEmailBot/README.md

 2. Open a terminal (command prompt or PowerShell on Windows) and run the following command:

-For Unix-based systems (macOS and Linux)
+For Linux
+`/opt/google/chrome/google-chrome  --remote-debugging-port=9222`

+For MacOS

 `'/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome' --remote-debugging-port=9222`